-The College of Arts and Science’s First-Year Seminar program, a graduation requirement, has long been the centerpiece of students’ first-year academic experience in the College.
-Within a small classroom setting, students are exposed to college-level academic content and expectations that form the basis of a liberal arts education.
+The College of Arts and Science’s First-Year Seminar program has long been the centerpiece of students’ academic experience in the College.
+In these small classes, students are exposed to college-level academic content and expectations that form the basis of a liberal arts education.
 By engaging with their peers and faculty in dynamic critical thinking, writing, and presentation activities, students gain core skills and research competencies that lay the foundation for success during their NYU experience and beyond.
 First-Year Seminars also connect students to the rich academic and cultural resources of NYU and New York City, from museums to the theatre to libraries and archives, and their small size fosters close work between students and instructors.
 The seminars encourage our students to develop—beginning with their very first semester in the College—as critical assessors of existing knowledge as well as of new ideas and approaches, and they equip CAS students with the skills and habits of mind they need to succeed at NYU and beyond.

-First-Year Seminars are offered in both the fall and spring terms; students may take the requirement in either term.
+First-Year Seminars are offered in both the fall and spring semesters; and students may complete this component of the Core either term.
 The selection of seminars varies from year to year, and the program aims to represent all three curricular divisions of Arts and Science (the humanities, the social sciences, and the natural sciences).
 See the section on First-Year Seminars in this Bulletin.

 The study of foreign languages is an integral part of a liberal arts education.
 It nurtures an awareness of the diversity of human culture and serves the practical need for language skills in fields such as government, business, and research.
 New York University is a particularly exciting setting for language study because of its location in a great cosmopolitan city, its international student body, its many renowned language programs and centers, and its numerous opportunities for study away.